-If you’re going through a divorce and you’re trying to sell a house, you might be wondering, “what if my house won’t sell during a divorce in Greater Toronto Area?”
+If you’re going through a divorce and you’re trying to sell a house, you might be wondering, “what if my house won’t sell during a divorce in Ontario?”
 That’s a good question to ask so be sure to read this blog post and we’ll share our best answer with you…

 What Are The Reasons Your House Doesn’t Sell?

 Unfortunately, there are many reasons your house might not sell.
 Some of the reasons are related to the normal market conditions (and they might be present even if you weren’t going through a divorce).
 But there might be additional reasons that your house doesn’t sell — for example, maybe you have a complicated divorce or there’s a lot of conflict between each party in the divorce and this makes it too difficult for the buyer to negotiate on the sale of the property.

 If the house is not selling as quickly as you’d like, this just adds to the problem and it ultimately ends up costing you more — in bills and taxes and mortgage payments, as well as in additional attorneys fees.

 Simply put, you might be hoping to get a high price for your house but your divorce could actually be scaring people away and costing you money.

 Strategy For Divorce Houses: Sell To A House-Buying Company

 Here’s an effective strategy for people who are trying to sell their divorce house — instead of listing the house with an agent, sell the house directly to a real estate buying firm like us here at True North House Buyer .
 As real estate buyers, we may not always be able to pay the market price for a house… but many divorcing people realize that holding out for a higher price can actually be a costly strategy once you factor in the cost of repairing the property, the carrying costs while you wait months for an agent to find a buyer, and then the agent’s commission (sometimes thousands of dollars).